by-student-2017/R_script/README.md

 - R, Rtools, and RStudio left default without changing anything.
 Everything is set to "OK" and "Next"
 - R and Rtools: about 3.47 GB (+ RStudio about 2.5 GB)
 - Preparing files in Documents (C:UsersXXXXXDocuments) makes it easier (where XXXXX is the username)
-- Here Japanese RStudio is installed to be able to introduce fonts.
+- Here, RStudio is installed to be able to introduce Japanese fonts.
 Not required in English

 ## Appendix (settings)
 1. "C:\Users\XXXXX\Documents\bashmakePATH.Renviron"